 Liver cancer includes tumors that develop from liver cells (primary liver cancer) and tumors that develop somewhere else in the body and spread to the liver (metastatic liver cancer).
 Hepatocellular carcinoma is the most common type of primary liver cancer.
 Colorectal carcinoma is the most common source of metastatic liver cancer.
 The exact cause of primary liver cancer is not known, but alcohol use, hepatitis infections, exposure to toxins and the use of anabolic steroids may increase a person's risk of developing the disease.
 The liver is a common site of spread from nonliver tumors.
 This is because the liver's large size and high blood flow make it a prime target for tumor cells traveling through the bloodstream.

 At Sinai Hospital, a dedicated team of surgeons, radiologists, pathologists and medical oncologists meet weekly to plan the best treatment for individual patients with liver tumors.
 Each liver tumor is different, and our treatment planning reflects this.
 We study the unique biological features of each patient's tumor so that treatment can be tailored for best results.

 Learn more [+/-]

-The American Cancer Society estimates that 18,920 new cases of primary liver cancer and bile duct cancer will be diagnosed in the United States during 2004.
-It is about twice as common in men as in women.
-About 14,270 people will die of liver cancer in the United States during 2004.
+The American Cancer Society estimates that 35,660 new cases of primary liver cancer and bile duct cancer will be diagnosed in the United States in 2015.
+It is more than twice as common in men as in women.
+About 24,550 people will die of liver cancer in the United States in 2015.

 In contrast to many other types of cancer, the number of people who develop liver cancer and die from it is increasing.